713-224-5529

 The opioid crisis has caused law enforcement to be on high alert for people committing prescription drug fraud.
 That is why you will need a sturdy defense to combat these charges.
 If you or someone you know is struggling with allegations of prescription drug fraud, it’s imperative you seek quality legal representation.

-Tyler Flood & Associates, Inc. is a group of attorneys who excel at criminal defense.
+[firm] is a group of attorneys who excel at criminal defense.
 Our team have years of experience handling drug charges including prescription drug fraud.
-Contact us now at (713) 224-5529 to discuss your case today.
-Our attorneys at Tyler Flood & Associates, Inc. represent people accused of crimes throughout the greater Harris County area including Houston, Pasadena, West University Place and Tomball.
+Contact us now at [phone] to discuss your case today.
+Our attorneys at [firm] represent people accused of crimes throughout the greater Harris County area including Houston, Pasadena, West University Place and Tomball.

 Overview of Prescription Drug Fraud in Texas